Angelo Mathews: As anchor man

-Mathews was included to the T20I series against India in January 2020.
+Mathews was included in the T20I series against India in January 2020.
 It was his first T20I appearance after 16 months.
 He played in the third T20I on 10 January 2020 and started to ball as well.
 However, he finished with expensive figures of 38 runs in three overs without a wicket.
 With the bat, he scored 31 runs and Sri Lanka eventually lost the match and the series.

 On 22 January 2020, during the first test against Zimbabwe, Mathews scored his maiden double hundred.
 He scored unbeaten 200 runs in 465 balls within 600 minutes in the middle.
-His double hundred is recorded as the first double hundred scored by a Sri Lanka in five years after Sangakkara's double in 2015.
 Finally Sri Lanka won the match by 10 wickets and Mathews won the man of the match award.
 Sri Lanka was able to draw the second Test due to second innings unbeaten century by Kusal Mendis and sealed the series 1–0.
-Mathews won the player of the series award becoming highest run scorer in the series.
+Mathews won the player of the series award becoming highest run-scorer in the series.
 Mathews scored 277 runs with a double hundred and one fifty at an average 138.50.

-During third ODI against West Indies, Mathews delivered match winning bowling spell.
+During the third ODI against West Indies, Mathews delivered a match-winning bowling spell.
 He bowled all 10 overs in the match since way back in July 2015 due to the injury of premier pacer Nuwan Pradeep.
 He took 4 for 59 where he bowled the penultimate over to win the match for Sri Lanka by 6 runs.
-He won man of the match award for match winning bowling performance.
+He won the Man of the Match award for a match-winning bowling performance.

 First test match of England tour of Sri Lanka 2021, Mathews scored his 6000 test runs.
-In the second innings he scored his 36th test half century.
+In the second innings, he scored his 36th test half-century.
 He scored 71 runs facing 219 balls and 344 minutes on the crease just hitting four boundaries.
 His patient innings helped to take a lead to Sri Lanka but England won the match by 7 wickets.

 Second test match of England tour of Sri Lanka 2021, Mathews scored his 11th test century.
-It was Mathews 1st test ton on home soil since 2015 and his first test ton at Gall International Cricket Stadium.He scored 110 runs hitting 11 boundaries to put a big total to the team in First innings.
+It was Mathews's first test ton on home soil since 2015 and his first test ton at Gall International Cricket Stadium.
+He scored 110 runs hitting 11 boundaries to put a big total to the team in the First innings.
 He is the highest run scorer for Sri Lanka in this series.
 But England won the match by 6 wickets and also won the series.